 A minimum purchase (face value) of $5,000 is required for bonds, and for Treasury Bills, the minimum purchase is $10,000.

 If you want access to streaming level 1 and/or 2 data, an additional fee applies.
-Streaming data fees are waived when you exceed a minimum number of trades per month.
+Streaming data fees are waived when you exceed a minimum number of monthly trades.

 Desjardins Online Brokerage Account Fees